DrPayne25/Reading-Notes/HTML.md

 - Site Maps start with a home page
 ￼![SiteMaps](https://user-images.githubusercontent.com/81712870/114134400-8ce4a380-98bc-11eb-9791-da939cf9e8fb.png)
 - Remember to focus on the goal a visitor is hoping to achieve if they can’t do that easily and intuitively they will most likely look elsewhere
-- Remember you want to organize it in a way the reflect your target audience if it doens’t make sense to them but you are they going to use it?
+- Remember you want to organize it in a way the reflect your target audience if it doesn't make sense to them but you are they going to use it?

 ## **Wireframes**
 Its a simple sketch of the key info on that needs to go on each page